Earth Watch: The World of Life Beneath Our Feet

 — Henry Petroski

-Now, the first comprehensive scientific review to assess the harm pesticides present to soil-dwelling invertebrates concludes that “pesticides of all types pose a clear hazard!”
-Published in Frontiers in Environmental Science, May 2021, the review analyzed data from 394 studies assessing pesticide impacts on 275 unique species of soil invertebrates, including beetles, earthworms, ants, and ground-nesting bees.
+Now, the first comprehensive scientific review to assess the harm pesticides present to soil-dwelling invertebrates concludes that “pesticides of all types pose a clear hazard.”
+Published in 2021 in the journal Frontiers in Environmental Science, the review analyzed data from 394 studies assessing pesticide impacts on 275 unique species of soil invertebrates, including beetles, earthworms, ants, and ground-nesting bees.
 For relevance, the researchers only included non-target organisms and excluded pesticides currently banned in the United States.
 The result was that in 70.5 percent of cases, these chemicals caused harm to soil invertebrates, with impacts ranging from mortality to avoidance, and included disruption of reproduction, growth, feeding, and burrowing behaviors.

 What Can You Do?